 - 1. Students are required to be present in their seats at the beginning of the period. - 2.
 All students are required to have academic or approved reading materials with them on a daily basis and remain productive throughout the period. - 3.
-Sleeping is not allowed in study hall.

-- 4. Students are not allowed to have food or beverages with them during study hall.
+Sleeping is not allowed in the study hall. - 4.
+Students are not allowed to have food or beverages with them during study hall.
 Regular bottled water is allowed. - 5.
 Cell phones must be turned off and out of sight for the entire period.
 Texting is not allowed. - 6.
 Students need permission to talk or to work with other students. - 7.
 Students must sign out to leave the study hall room and then go where they have indicated they are going.
 They must have a written pass to leave. - 8.
 Students from classrooms are not allowed to be in study hall without a pass signed by their teacher. - 9.
 Students arriving late to school and scheduled for a class, are not allowed to sit in the study hall until the end of the period.

 Detentions: Students will serve teacher assigned detentions in the classroom of the teacher assigning the detention.
 Teacher detentions can range from 5 to 25 minutes long and may be doubled once if the student fails to serve it as arranged with the teacher.
-If after contact with the parent, a student still refuses to serve the detention, the student will be given an office detention.
+If, after contact with the parent, a student still refuses to serve the detention, the student will be given an office detention.

-Office Detentions: Detentions assigned by the office will be served on Mondays, Tuesdays, Thursdays and Fridays in the assigned room from 3:20 p.m. -3:50 p.m.
-Detentions may also be assigned during noon hour from 12:15 - 12:45 p.m.
+Office Detentions: Detentions assigned by the office will be served during lunch on Tuesdays, Wednesdays, Thursdays, and Fridays in the assigned room from 12:15 - 12:45 p.m.
+A boxed lunch will be made available for each student.
+Detentions may also be assigned from 3:20 p.m. -3:45 p.m.
 Students will be notified verbally and parents will receive a written notification when an office detention is assigned.
 Students must serve an office detention within the next two detention dates.
 Failure to serve a detention will result in additional consequences.

-A student serving a detention must bring a book to read or homework.
+A student serving detention must bring a book to read or homework.
 Talking, sleeping, and/or general disruptions will not be tolerated.
 A student who is involved in these activities will be asked to leave the detention room and not receive credit for the time served.
-Students must arrive by 3:20 p.m. to the assigned room.
+Students must arrive by 12:20 or 3:20 p.m. (if it is an after school detention) to the assigned room.
 Late arrivals will not be allowed in, even with a pass from a teacher.